ipitio/closure/README.md

 - Show peer config QR codes with `sudo bash wireguard/get.sh <peer_name>`.
 - Delete peers with `sudo bash wireguard/del.sh <peer_name>`.

+To complete adding a SaaH, create an `SERVER_ALLOWEDIPS_PEER_[SaaH]=` environment variable -- using the peer's name sans the brackets -- for the WireGuard service with the difference of `0.0.0.0/1,128.0.0.0/1,::/1,8000::/1` and the peer's IP.
+This [AllowedIPs Calculator](https://www.procustodibus.com/blog/2021/03/wireguard-allowedips-calculator) is pretty nifty.

+Complete the above or any other CUD operation by running `sudo bash restart.sh`.
 By default, `add.sh` sets the peer to route outgoing traffic through the VPN.
 You can change this default by modifying AllowedIPs in `compose.yml`.
 The option it takes may be one of:

 ```{bash}
 -e, --internet    Route all traffic through the VPN